moser12138/MFFNet/README.md

 3.Check if the paths contained in lists of data/list are correct for dataset images.

 ## train
+Training commands I used to train the models can be found in [here](./train.sh).

 ## eval pretrained models
 You can evaluate a trained model like this: